 User-Provided Data (PII)

-Collected when users interact with our services, including purchasing a license, subscribing to the add-on, or seeking support.
+Collected when users interact with our apps, such as when purchasing a license, subscribing to an app, or requesting support.

 Subscription & Licensing Data